Home » Posts tagged 'gail tverberg' (Page 4)

 A Different View of Venezuela’s Energy Problems

-It would be easy to write a story about Venezuela’s energy problems and, in it, focus on the corruption and mismanagement that have taken place.
+A Different View of Venezuela’s Energy Problems It would be easy to write a story about Venezuela’s energy problems and, in it, focus on the corruption and mismanagement that have taken place.
 This would make it look like Venezuela’s problems were different from everyone else’s.
-Taking this approach, it would be easy to argue that the problems wouldn’t have happened, if better leaders had been elected and if those leaders had chosen better policies.
+Taking this approach, it would be easy to argue that the […]

 Have We Already Passed World Peak Oil and World Peak Coal?

+Have We Already Passed World Peak Oil and World Peak Coal?
 Most people expect that our signal of an impending reduction in world oil or coal production will be high prices.
 Looking at historical data (for example, this post and this post), this is precisely the opposite of the correct price signal.
-Oil and coal supplies decline because prices fall too low for producers.
-These producers make voluntary cutbacks because the prices they receive fall below their cost of production.
-There often are supply gluts at the same time.
+Oil and coal supplies decline because prices fall […]

 How the Peak Oil story could be “close,” but not quite right